geneb/BasicSharp/README.md

-This is the language interpreter for my OpenSBP project.
-This intepreter is based upon the BasicSharp project (https://github.com/Timu5/BasicSharp) written by Mateusz Muszyñski.
+This is the language interpreter and user client for my OpenSBP project.
+The intepreter is based upon the BasicSharp project (https://github.com/Timu5/BasicSharp) written by Mateusz Muszyñski.
 The BasicSharp project was chosen because it was a very simple, BASIC-like interpreter that had good, very extensible, "bones".

 Over time, this interpreter will fully conform to the language specification at